sparkkid1234/adaptive-confound-research/README.md

 # Adaptive Confound
-Virgile and Tuan's project on controlling for confounds adaptively
+Code files and notebooks for the paper "Discovering and controlling for latent confounds in text classification using adversarial domain adaption" (Landeiro V., Tran T., Culotta A., SDM19)

 ## Replicate the environment